Hexadecimal: Common convention

 Typically, a hex representation convention allows either lower or upper case letters and treats the letter the same regardless of its case.

-Often when rendering non-textual data, a value stored in memory is displayed as a sequence of hex digits with spaces that between values.
+Often when rendering non-textual data, a value stored in memory is displayed as a sequence of hex digits with spaces between values.
 For instance, in the following hex dump, each 8-bit byte is a 2-digit hex number, with spaces between them, while the 32-bit offset at the start is an 8-digit hex number.